-- For the community kick-off, do you see an advantage to a real-time public meeting versus an asynchronous meeting that could remain posted over time? - How can we structure the meetings to be most efficient with people's time?
-One option is to have each session focus on a specific topic, such as transportation, neighborhoods, business and industry, environment, economic, other.
+For the community kick-off, do you see an advantage to a real-time public meeting versus a recorded online meeting that could remain posted over time?
+How can we structure the visioning meetings to be most efficient with people's time?
+One option is to have each session focus on a specific topic, such as transportation, neighborhoods, business and industry, environment, economic, or other.
 Another approach would provide for discussion of all topics at each meeting.
 Thoughts on other approaches are welcome as well.

-For your reference, the following content is from the Public Engagement Plan.
+For your reference, the approach to these meetings as described Public

+Engagement Plan is provided on the following pages.